song-sangmin/RandomForestRegression_SOGOS/README.md

 ### Motivation / Research Abstract

 Nutrient cycling in the ocean is mediated by physical mixing processes that span diverse spatial and temporal scales.
 New biogeochemical profiling floats (BGC-Argo) have begun to collect nutrient data on a global scale, but their 10-day cycling period limits what processes they capture.
 Small-scale dynamics, occurring on $\mathcal{O}$(1) day and $\mathcal{O}$(1) km, remain particularly difficult to observe in-situ.
 Here, we demonstrate that a Random Forest machine learning approach can recover high-frequency information by bridging the sampling strategies of different ocean profilers.
-Our regressor is trained and tested on BGC-Argo data to within $\sim$3% accuracy, then applied to observations from two rapid-sampling Seagliders deployed during the Southern Ocean Glider Observations of the Submesoscale (SOGOS) experiment in 2019.
+Our regressor is trained and tested on BGC-Argo data to within approx. 3% accuracy, then applied to observations from two rapid-sampling Seagliders deployed during the Southern Ocean Glider Observations of the Submesoscale (SOGOS) experiment in 2019.
 This approach generates novel nitrate distributions at 50 times the horizontal resolution of original float data.
 Using the high-resolution outputs, we then identify signatures of biogeochemical tracer injection that coincide with enhanced stirring in a turbulent region downstream of the Southwest Indian Ridge.
 These intermittent transport events occur during a period of increased nutrient drawdown and primary production.
 By synthesizing information from multiple platforms, Random Forest extends the capabilities of the global BGC-Argo array and allows for deeper understanding of biogeochemical cycling across scales.
 We present Random Forest regression as a powerful and accessible tool that can be generalized to suit various observing systems.